sams4566/football-news/README.md

 - __Categories__
   - If the user is logged in they have the option of adding, editing and deleting the categories they have created.
   - If more than six categories are created a ‘More Categories’ button appears to allow the user to see the other categories.
-  - They can go into each individual categorie to see a list of articles assigned to this category
+  - They can go into each individual category to see a list of articles assigned to that category.

 ![Categories](https://github.com/sams4566/)